kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 Hmm, so what the heck are we saying here?
-We're introducing a new standard library type, [AtomicUsize](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html), and then using a mutable global.
+We're introducing a new standard library type, [AtomicUsize](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html), and then using a global.
 "DANGER DANGER!", you shout.
-"Mutable globals are bad practice!
+"Globals are bad practice!
 Leads to horrible code!
 It's never thread safe!", you scream.
 No, this is okay.
 You see, this is an _atomic_ global, so it's always thread safe to update it.
-In fact, we don't even have to update it with `fetch_add` using just `&self`, we don't need `&mut self`.
+In fact, we even update it with `fetch_add` using just `&self`, we don't need `&mut self` like we usually would for an updating method.
 This means that the static value doesn't need to be declared `static mut`, and so we don't even need to use the `unsafe` keyword to access it.
 Everything is totally under control, totally safe.